J2marketing/lauberBrandKit/readme.md

 ## J2 Marketing Brand Kit
 Welcome!
 This is a work in progress copy of the J2 brand kit system.
-Built with <a href="https://docusaurus.io/">Docusaurus</a>.
+Built on <a href="https://docusaurus.io/">Docusaurus</a> and expanded with some additional functionality.

 For a demo, visit <a href="https://kind-noyce-85f720.netlify.com/">this link.</a>